George XI of Kartli: Life

 George, aided by his brother Levan, by 1700 had reestablished the shah's sovereignty in Kerman.
 As a reward, George was restored to the throne of Kartli in 1703, but was not allowed to return to his country.
 Instead, he was soon assigned to suppress the Afghan rebellion in May 1704.
 He was granted the title of Gurgin Khan by the Shah and was appointed the viceroy of Kandahar province and sipah salar (commander-in-chief) of the Persian armies.
 While he was in the field, he entrusted the administration of his country of Kartli to a nephew, the future King Vakhtang VI.
 Gurgin managed to crush the revolts of Afghan tribes and ruled Kandahar with uncompromising severity.
 He subdued many of the local leaders and sent Mirwais Khan Hotak, a powerful chieftain of the Ghilji Afghans (Pashtuns), in chains to Isfahan.
 However, Mirwais Khan managed to gain the favour of the Shah and even to arouse his suspicion against the beglarbeg.
 Determined to bring about the overthrow of Gurgin, Mirwais Khan staged a carefully planned coup.
 On April 21, 1709, when the majority of the Georgian troops under Gurgin's nephew, Alexander, were away from Kandahar on a raid against the rebels, Mirwais invited Gurgin on a banquet at his country estate at Kokaron in Kandahar City and assassinated him.
-The assassinator was supposedly an Afghan warrior, Younis Kakar, one of a tribal chiefs of Mirwais Khan Hotak.
+The assassin was supposedly an Afghan warrior, Younis Kakar, one of a tribal chiefs of Mirwais Khan Hotak.
 Gurgin's small escort was also massacred and Mirwais seized power in Kandahar.
 He sent to Isfahan the cross and psalms, found at the murdered Georgian general, as the proof of the latter's covert defection.

 A punitive expedition into the Afghan lands led by George's nephew, Kay Khusrau, ended in October 1711 disastrously with his death and the destruction of nearly his entire force of 30,000.

 Family and children

 George XI was married twice.
-He married first Tamar, daughter of Prince David Davitishvili in 1676.
+He married first Princess Tamar Bagration-Davitashvili, daughter of Prince David Bagration-Davitashvili in 1676.
 She died on 4 December 1683, having mothered two children: